 Like all parts, they need replacement.
 We are referring to filter cartridges, grids, skimmers, and even the motor.
 However proper care increases the life of your swimming pool and will save you money in the long run.

-Common Pool Care Mistakes
+Common Pool Cleaning Mistakes

 - Not Putting in enough Chlorine – the more people in your swimming pool, the more chlorine you’ll need.
 There is a reason why you have a swimming pool and that is to be able to use it.
 But when you have a shindig, it will need more chlorine to keep the chemicals in balance.
-Make sure to clean the pool the following day by using a brush for the tiles, add more chlorine and clean the filter; or if your swimming pool needs more chemicals, a floater or an inline chlorinator is ideal.
+Make sure to clean the pool the following day by using a brush for the tiles.
+Add more chlorine and clean the filter; or if your swimming pool needs more chemicals, a floater or an inline chlorinator is ideal.

 - Man’s Best Friend Likes the Pool Too – but if your canine is a long-haired retriever, make sure to net the swimming pool promptly after your pet’s swim.
 Also, the skimmer basket needs cleaning.
 You don’t want your dog’s hair back into the pool, right?
 Remember that proper maintenance prevents excessive debris or a clogged impeller.